Mesgana77/test/README.md

 ## Usage

 The simplest usage of `assault` requires only a URL to test against and 500 requests synchronously (one at a time).
-This is what it would look like:
+T his is what it would look like:

 ```
 $ assault https://example.com